baden03/collapse-o-matic/readme.txt

 * jQuery selector for expandanchor expanded to include any element, not just a tags.
 * jQuery selectors look for exact match for targets, preventing multiple targets expanding if the id’s end the same.
 * alt tag not used unless alt value is provided
-* reworked the way url hostages are handled to include manual hash changes in url
+* reworked the way url hashtags are handled to include manual hash changes in url

 = 1.7.8 =
 * touchstart binding now an option